Facial, Oral & Dental

 A maxillofacial specialist needs to appreciate the precise make up of the child they are supporting.
 Common conditions may not all have the same origin, complex conditions require careful analysis.

-Treatment At Our Clinic
+Treatment At Our London Clinic

 Where surgical intervention is required, this can often be in our day care facility.
 Continuity of treatment helps to maintain a child’s confidence and aspects such as anesthesia for children are well managed.